-I was diagnosed on October 24th, 2017.
+I was diagnosed with Borderline Personality Disorder on October 24th, 2017.

 I didn’t really understand the importance of the diagnosis at the time, because I was still in control of most things in my life.
 At the time my husband and I were working at staying together after he had discovered the most recent affair, and I was pretending everything was fine… all while still staying in contact with my affair partner.
 Only two weeks after my diagnosis my husband discovers my secret phone.

 I had convinced myself that the only way I was going to be happy was to leave my old life behind.
 Despite the inner conflict I was battling daily, I was given the money from my affair partner so that I could afford an attorney, a rental home, and soon… child support.
-I was spinning out of control, and I was very scared of the possible outcomes.
+I was spiraling out of control, and I was very scared of the possible outcomes.
 My husband was still holding onto the idea that we could still mend and be a family.
 He has always been the responsible one.
-I had told him many times during the 3-months to just move on.
 I didn’t understand why he would want or even consider keeping me in his life.

-I have been on “Paid Leave” now since mid-December, 2017.
-I have been back in my home with my husband and family since February, 2018.
-I am taking this extra time now to understand more of this condition that afflicts my life.
+I began counseling in May 2017… and I knew that it wasn’t normal for a person to consider things like, suicide.
+The reason I couldn’t sink into that warm embrace and that weak escape, was thinking of my two babies and realizing that I had been the one causing this shit storm.
+I could change my life.
+I could somehow regain some control.
+I am taking each day now to understand more of what my condition is & how that afflicts my life.
 I am regaining control of my life and appreciating the positive things that happen daily.
 I keep a journal to log my feelings and how my mood affects my decisions.

 My hope is to use my own experiences, my own battles to help others fight their affliction with BPD, and maybe help individuals to have a better understanding of their loved ones that suffer from BPD.